 Changing Homeowners Insurance After Owner’s Death

-When a homeowner dies, addressing their homeowners insurance is essential to keep the estate protected.
+When homeowners die, addressing their homeowners insurance is essential to protect the estate.
 Ignoring this can cause issues like losing coverage.
-Here’s how to handle these changes properly.
+Here’s how to handle these changes correctly.

 What are the necessary changes to make to the policy?